moeamaya/architechie/src/pages/team/index.md

       design and development agency called Dixon & Moe, collaborating with architects, startups and Fortune 500 companies.

-      <br><br>He currently leads the product team at Monograph.io—a project
+      <br><br>He currently leads the product team at <a href="https://monograph.io/">Monograph—a project
-      planning and time tracking platform for architects and engineers—with the mission to develop better software for the building industry.
+      planning and time tracking platform for architects and engineers</a>—with the mission to develop better software for the building industry.
   - image: /img/moe.png
     location: sf